acidg/womolin-fw-mbed/docs/protocol.md

 The CAN bus protocol uses messages with 11-bit message identifiers.
 The protocol prioritizes messages with higher message ID.
-In order to be prioritize commands on the bus, the message ID for command messages has to be higher than for state broadcasts.
+In order to prioritize command messages on the bus, the message ID for command messages has to be higher than for state broadcast messages.

 Therefore, WomoLIN uses CAN bus message identifiers in the following format: